 Some examples of our intensive, targeted, and universal approaches include:

-Our team is launching Action Research Partnerships, or collaborations with states and localities that will lend our technical assistance and research capabilities to teams working on discrete issues that will drive change for ECE career advancement systems, compensation, and workplace policies.
+Grounded in our research-to-practice model, Action Research Partnerships are 12- to 18-month, intensive engagements designed to increase teams’ capacity to lead systems change through integrated learning and action.
 We will also use Action Research Partnerships to build evidence about what works to fundamentally shift systems in support of the ECE workforce and disseminate that evidence to the larger field.

 🔎 Connect & Learn More